Arber-Shala/eye-pilot/README.md

 # Instructions to run:
 1. pull from brainflow-eeg-working-hopefully branch
-2. Run ntwo python scripts
+2. Run two python scripts
-  1. run control_click.py
+   - run control_click.py
-  2. then run control_mouse.py
+   - then run control_mouse.py

 # Instructions for use:
 - To execute a click command, raise eyebrows.